cole-k/osu-kb/readme.md

 Here are some tips:

 * I've included a diagram below of how I would recommend wiring up the circuit.
-  The holes beneath the switch are for the LEDs, which are optional.
+  The holes above the switch are for the LEDs, which are optional.
+I don't think I need to say this, but just in case it isn't clear, _don't make a connection between pin 1 and GND_.
+If the wires cross, make sure there's something keeping them from actually touching (like insulation).
 * The Trinket only has 1 ground port, but you'll need to wire 4 grounds if you want LEDs (2 otherwise).
-Flip one LED so that both cathodes are adjacent and connect them with a wire.
-Then bend the legs so that they connect to the switch.
-Now all you need to do is attach a wire to one cathode and all of the grounds are connected.
-You'll still need to be inventive about how you connect the anodes (I'd advise putting a wire between them and then connecting a wire from one anode to pin 1, which is not what is depicted in the diagram).
+Flip one LED so that both cathodes are adjacent.
+  Then connect each cathode with a resistor to one end of the switch.
+Join those GND pins of the switches together with a wire.
+Now all you need to do is attach a wire to one pin of a switch and all of the grounds are connected.
+  You'll still need to be inventive about how you connect the anodes.
 * If you find that difficult, you can wire each part individually and put it all on a perfboard, then connect the perfboard to the Trinket.
 This may prove more cumbersome than wiring directly, although it will probably be easier to